pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 }
 ```

-The seconding interesting property of `!` allows us to mark certain states as impossible on a type level.
+The second interesting property of `!` allows us to mark certain states as impossible on a type level.
 Lets take this function signature as an example:

 ```rust
 fn function() -> Result<Success, Error>;